-The lines-makers and bookies across the country get nervous come Spring.
+The linemakers and bookies across the country get nervous come Spring.
 Why?
 They know that educated baseball handicappers have an unusually high edge on them.

-The hardest part of betting baseball is keeping up with the day in, day out action.
+The hardest part of handicapping baseball is keeping up with the day in, day out action.
 It's impossible to keep up with all the data in Baseball without some advanced techniques and systems.
 That's where I come in.
-As an expert sports handicapper, I put the time in to do the hard (and tedious) work for you, tracking each and every game, trend, and useful statistic, so you don't have to.
+As an expert sports handicapper, I put the time in to do the hard (and tedious) work for you.
+I track each and every game, trend, and useful statistic, so you don't have to.
 Check out my Free MLB picks to see if they work for you.
 I think you'll be impressed with my analysis.

 Betting on baseball can be extremely profitable as there is tremendous line value.
 In baseball games, on any given night, the best team can lose to the worst team with a greater frequency than any other sport.